Diversity in Psychology Program

 • Support the development of competitive graduate school applications.

-• Help participants learn if graduate study in psychology is a good fit for their interests and goals.
+• Help participants learn if doctoral study in psychology is a good fit for their interests and goals.

-• Provide information about the graduate programs offered by the Department of Psychology, the Institute of Child Development, and the Department of Educational Psychology.
+• Provide information about the doctoral programs offered by the Department of Psychology, the Institute of Child Development, and the Department of Educational Psychology.

 The Diversity in Psychology Program is hosted by the Department of Psychology in collaboration with the Institute of Child Development and the Department of Educational Psychology who serve as co-sponsors.
 We accept applications from individuals interested in the programs offered by any of these “Tri-Psych” departments.